 Note: The reason that this piercing hurt as little as it did was that it was done properly, by an experienced professional.
 If the needle is not passed through the "sweet spot," but too far down, or worse, through the cartilage, this piercing can hurt a lot.

-Tip: Please go to a reputable place with a professional piercer, and pay the extra bit more that this costs.
-It's not worth risking having the piercing done improperly, become infected, or turn out crooked.
+Please go to a reputable place with a professional pierce and pay the extra bit more that this costs.
+It's not worth risking having the piercing done improperly, becoming infected, or turning out crooked.

 The Healing Process